 In addition to the software needed for streaming, you will also need to choose a platform to stream to.
 In this sense I do believe it is wise to choose one singular platform to be your focus.
 Whether that is YouTube Gaming, Twitch, Mixer or even Facebook; simply choose one and go with it – especially at the start.
 If choosing one platform feels too limited, you can absolutely stream to multiple platforms at once using the free plan from Restream.

 When it comes to streaming, I also highly recommend the creation of a stream schedule.
 Having a set time works for both you and your potential viewers, as it allows everyone to plan their days accordingly.
-If you cannot make a stream, for whoever reason, use your social channels to communicate it to your audience.
+If you cannot make a stream, for whatever reason, use your social channels to communicate it to your audience.